This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Motor tics can be simple or complex.
 Simple motor tics are short, quick, uncontrolled movements of one body area.
 Complex motor tics occur when your child has many simple motor tics at one time.
 Your child may do any of the following:

-- Blink his eyes, twitch his nose, or twist his face
+- Blink his or her eyes, twitch his or her nose, or twist his or her face

-- Bang, shake, or turn his head, or shrug his shoulders
+- Bang, shake, or turn his or her head, or shrug his or her shoulders

 - Copy other's movements, touch other people, or make inappropriate gestures

-- Grind his teeth, tense his abdomen, or vomit
+- Grind his or her teeth, tense his or her abdomen, or vomit

 - Hit, kick, throw things, or do exercises for no known reason

-- Slap his hand, tap his fingers, stamp his feet, or shake his arms or legs
+- Slap his or her hand, tap his or her fingers, stamp his or her feet, or shake his or her arms or legs

 - Bark, sniff, yelp, squeak, whistle, or make a sucking noise

-- Clear his throat, cough, make a hiccup noise, or grunt
+- Clear his or her throat, cough, make a hiccup noise, or grunt

 - Copy the sounds or words of another person